 - Regional Advisory Council for FEMA Region X

-Tim Maestas, Sergeant, Office of Preparedness and Security, Colorado State Police
+Tim Maestas, Sergeant, Hazardous Materials Section, Department of Public Safety, Colorado State Patrol

-Theresa A. Masse, Chief Information Security Office, Oregon
+Theresa A. Masse, Information Security Officer, Port of Portland, Oregon

 Bill Minear, Director, West Virginia Critical Infrastructure Protection Task Force